Date of Birth: 20 June 1970

 At the time of Ayman’s imprisonment in 1992, he had earned his high school certificate.
-However, upon his release his completed his BA in Social Work.
-In 2010, he also earned his Masters in Social Educational Psychology from Abu Dis University.
+Then, upon his release, he completed his BA in Social Work.
+In 2010, he also earned his Master’s degree in Social Educational Psychology from al-Quds University.

-Since 2008 Ayman has been working with Addameer as a researcher in its documentation unit and has represented Addameer in many local human rights coalitions, including the Coalition against Torture and the Coalition against the Death Penalty.
-He is also Addameer’s representative on the ‘High Committee for Palestinian Political Prisoners’, which includes various human rights organizations, representatives from the Ministry of Prisoners Affairs and political parties that advocate on behalf of Palestinian political prisoners.
+Since 2008 Ayman was working with Addameer as a researcher in its documentation unit and has represented Addameer in many local human rights coalitions, including the Coalition against Torture and the Coalition against the Death Penalty.
+In 2015 Ayman became Addameer’s legal unit coordinator.

 Ayman suffers from a number of health issues including inflammation in his colon and back pain.
 Prior to his arrest he was receiving medical treatment by specialized doctors and is in constant need of medical attention.

-Ayman has been married to his wife Haleema for almost 20 years.
-They have four children together, Ameen (13), Naji (11), Nadeem (8) and Mohammad (3).
-According to Ayman’s wife Haleema, their children are “looking forward to see their father, a father who taught them the meaning of freedom and loving life.”
+Ayman has been married to his wife Haleema for over 25 years.
+They have four children together, Ameen (20), Naji (18), Nadeem (15) and Mohammad (10).
+According to Ayman’s wife Haleema, their children are “looking forward to seeing their father, a father who taught them the meaning of freedom and loving life.”

-Ayman is an extremely well educated man, who is an avid reader with extensive knowledge about cultural, social and political aspects of life.
+Ayman is an extremely well-educated man, who is an avid reader with extensive knowledge about the cultural, social and political aspects of life.

-*Write to the Israeli government, military and legal authorities and demand that Ayman Nasser be released immediately.
+*Write to the Israeli government, military and legal authorities and demand that Ayman Nasser is released immediately.

 Military Judge Advocate General

 Hakirya, Tel Aviv, Israel